AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 For a description of Cmm labels and the `CLabel` data type, see the subsection [Literals and Labels](commentary/compiler/cmm-type#literals-and-labels), below.

 Cmm Basic Blocks are labeled blocks of Cmm code ending in an explicit jump.
 Sections (see [Sections and Directives](commentary/compiler/cmm-type#sections-and-directives)) have no jumps--in Cmm, Sections cannot contain nested Procedures (see, e.g., [Compiling Cmm with GHC](commentary/compiler/cmm-type#compiling-cmm-with-ghc)).
-In Basic Blocks represent parts of Procedures.
+Basic Blocks encapsulate parts of Procedures.
 The data type `GenBasicBlock` and the type synonym `CmmBasicBlock` encapsulate Basic Blocks; they are defined in [compiler/cmm/Cmm.hs](/trac/ghc/browser/ghc/compiler/cmm/Cmm.hs):

 ```wiki
 data GenBasicBlock i = BasicBlock BlockId [i]